-For the 2010 reporting year it was agreed to categorise the causes of reported lost work time injuries (LWI) under the 6 headings previously used for fatality reporting.
-A total of 979 LWI's were reported in 2010 of which 696 (71%) were allocated to the agreed categories within the company submissions.
+For the 2011 reporting year it was agreed to continue the work started in 2010 to categorise the causes of reported lost work time injuries (LWI) under the 6 headings previously used for fatality reporting.
+A total of 854 LWI's were reported in 2011 of which 422 (49%) were allocated to the agreed categories within the company submissions.